 This waterfall falls over the rim of Serra do Aracá – the southernmost of the famous tepuis – sandstone plateaus of Guyana Highlands.
 The abrupt walls of this large plateau rise up to 1 kilometer tall above the (seemingly) endless sea of Amazonian rainforest and there have formed several enormous, very impressive waterfalls including the Brazil’s officially tallest one – Eldorado Falls (at least 353 m).

 It is possible that this slide is formed from sinter – secondary sediments of siliceous rocks created by the waterfall over a long period of time.
-This would be an unusual formation as sinter, in general, is formed by thermal and acidic waters.
+This would be an unusual formation because the sinter, in general, is formed by thermal and acidic waters.
 But the caves and sinkholes in the quartzites of Guyana highlands show that if there is enough time (here we speak about hundreds of millions of years) – unique geological formations are possible.

 |Location, GPS coordinates:||0.8776 N 63.3225 W|